 Robinair RG3 Portable AC Recharge

 The RG3 model by Robinair is a portable refrigerant recovery machine ideal for automotive use.
-Many people use it for residential use but it really excels when used on vehicles that use R-134A refrigerant.
+Many people use it for residential use but it can easily be used within a busy auto garage or shop for AC servicing on a daily basis.

-DuPoint R-1234A is suitable for the majority of vehicles from 1994+ and the refrigerant meets AHRI-700 and SAE J2776 Purity Standards.
-It is a pure refrigerant with zero additives, which means there is no glue or similar, which can make the AC warmer.
+DuPoint Suva R134a is suitable for the majority of vehicles from 1994 and newer.
+It is a pure refrigerant with zero additives, which means there is no glue or other fillers.
+This ensures that the AC is ice cold and does not clog up the system.

 Arctic Freeze Ultra Synthetic AC Refrigerant

-Another “all in one” solution to recharging your air conditioning system is the Artic Freeze Ultra Synthetic automotive refrigerant.
-It is a tool free kit that simply replaces the lost R134A refrigerant and oil.
+Another “all-in-one” solution for recharging your air conditioning system is the Artic Freeze Ultra Synthetic automotive refrigerant.
+It is a tool free AC recharge kit that simply replaces lost R134a refrigerant and oil in a matter of minutes.

-Overall, the Artic Freeze Ultra Synthetic formula is the cheapest AC recharge kit and will increase your savings over an AC recharge service at your local garage.Check it Out
+Overall, the Artic Freeze Ultra Synthetic formula is the cheapest AC recharge kit that actually works.
+It is an all-in-one solution with everything you need to recharge your air conditioning system.Check it Out

 AC Recharge Kit Buying Guide

-Every two years or so, your air conditioning system will require a recharge in order to blow cold air.
-We have already discussed the air conditioning recharge process is another article, so we won’t go in detail but choosing to recharge it yourself will certainly safe you money.
+Every two or three years, your air conditioning system will require a recharge in order to blow cold air.
+The air conditioning recharge process is fairly straight forward and is far easier than you would think.

 The recommendations above include DIY AC recharge kits and professional units that are found in most garages.
-Once you have been able to recharge your air conditioning once, you will never go back to a garage and pay the premium.
-However, below are some factors that you need to consider beforehand.
+Once you have been able to recharge your air conditioning once, you will never go back to paying a premium at a garage.

 R134A vs R12 Refrigerant